lorikayman/RebisTheory/assets/memorandum.md

 https://lorikayman.github.io/entries/rebis-theory

-It is meant to overanalyze Spiral Knights’ themes, worldbuilding, and lore with a primary goal of offering a narratively satisfying, cohesive and conclusive interpretation of the timeline, while achieving closure for each of its subplots.
+Rebis Theory is meant to overanalyze Spiral Knights’ themes, worldbuilding, and lore with a primary goal of offering a narratively satisfying, cohesive and conclusive interpretation of the timeline.